dereuromark/cakephp-queue/README.md

 	The worker will always try to find jobs matching its installed Tasks.

-Most tasks you will not trigger from the console, but the actual APP code.
+Some tasks will not be triggered from the console, but from the APP code.
-Use the model access for QueueTask to do that:
+You will need to use the model access for QueueTask and the createJob() function to do this.

+The `createJob()` function takes two arguments.
+The first argument is the name of the type of job that you are creating.
+The second argument can take any format and will be passed as a parameter to the `run()` function of the worker.

 For sending emails, for example: